pszufe/OpenStreetMapX.jl/README.md

 ## Installation

 The current version uses at least Julia 1.6.
-However older versions will work with Julia 1.0.

 ```julia
 using Pkg; Pkg.add("OpenStreetMapX")